shaimaa-hshalaby/Angular_Guide/02-Angular Basics/README.md

   inline style vs StyleUrl

 # selectors
-selectors can be elements, attributes or classes
+selectors can be elements, attributes or css classes

+# Data Binding